sigma-cyber-ghost/Sub-Zero-Takeover/README.md

 A high-speed, async-powered subdomain takeover scanner for red/black teamers, bug bounty hunters, and cyber spectres.

-> “Fast as shadow.
+> Fast as shadow.
 Silent as DNS.
-Fatal as takeover.” — §
+Fatal as takeover.

 ---